Scott-Simmons/sifo/README.md

 ## Testing

-Much of the functionality is unit tested.
-More work can be done on the test suite.
+A subset of functionality is unit tested.
+A report on code coverage can be found via `make test`.

 End-to-end testing is not implemented.
 There are practical challenges involved setting up a suitable test environment for the end-to-end tests that can interact with a real `backblaze` cloud environment.